 In using the word "victim" Snape was more likely referring to the insidious way Lord Voldemort used Legilimency as a kind of torture.

 For instance, Voldemort got information from Bertha Jorkins and by the time he was finished with her, her mind was useless so he simply killed her (GF1).
-Bellatrix Lestrange was also a Legilimens who gave her nephew Draco Occlumency lessons (HBP15).
-We can only imagine how unpleasant it was having a true sadistic Death Eater attacking Draco's mind, and Bellatrix probably enjoyed every minute of it, unlike Snape who definitely said he found attacking Harry's mind "a tedious job."
+We can only imagine how unpleasant it was when Bellatrix, the sadistic Death Eater, attacked her nephew Draco's mind while teaching him Occlumency.
+Bellatrix probably enjoyed every minute of it, unlike Snape who definitely said he found attacking Harry's mind "a tedious job."

-While Harry certainly felt like a victim during Snape's lesson, and perhaps rightly so, there was no real pain involved.
-Harry was just unable to close the mind-connection with Voldemort due to the unknown Horcrux in his head.
-The pain in Harry's scar during fifth year really had nothing to do with Snape and Legillimency, but everything to do with Voldemort hoping to use the connection to lure Harry to the Ministry to get the Prophecy.
+While Harry certainly felt like a victim during Snape's lesson, and perhaps rightly so, there was no real pain involved except that which came from having a Horcrux in his head, which made it impossible to close the mind-connection with Voldemort.
+The pain in Harry's scar during fifth year really had nothing to do with Snape and Legilimency, but everything to do with Voldemort hoping to use the connection to lure Harry to the Ministry to get the Prophecy.
 The whole thing was a no-win situation for both Harry and Snape.